Franz von Soxhlet

+Franz Ritter von Soxhlet (12 January 1848 – 5 May 1926) was a German agricultural chemist and inventor.

+Biography

+Franz von Soxhlet was born on 12 January 1848 in Brno, Moravia, Austrian Empire and migrated with his family to the German Confederation.
+He was the son of spinning industrialist Hubert Soxhlet, an immigrant from Dalhem near Liège (in the former Duchy of Brabant).

+He gained a PhD at Leipzig in 1872 with the dissertation Zur physiologischen Chemie der Milch.
+In 1879, he became a professor of agricultural chemistry at the Technical University of Munich.

-Franz Ritter von Soxhlet (January 12, 1848 Brno – May 5, 1926 Munich) was a German agricultural chemist from Brno.
-He invented the Soxhlet extractor in 1879 and in 1886 he proposed pasteurization be applied to milk and other beverages.
+He invented the Soxhlet extractor in 1879 and in 1886 he proposed pasteurization be applied to milk and other beverages in order to prevent disease and spoilage.

 Soxhlet is also known as the first scientist who fractionated the milk proteins in casein, albumin, globulin and lactoprotein.
 Furthermore, he described for the first time the sugar present in milk, lactose.
 The Soxhlet solution is an alternative to Fehling's solution for preparation of a comparable cupric/tartrate reagent to test for reducing sugars.

-He was the son of a Belgian immigrant.
-He gained a PhD at Leipzig in 1872.
-In 1879 he became a professor of agricultural chemistry at the Technical University of Munich.